kevindoyle/git-tutorial/README.md

 # git-tutorial
-an intro to git and github
+an intro to git and github. this introduction is more focused on version control for personal work and less focused on collaborating on shared code bases.

 Help and documentation
 ------------------------